Restaurant in San Pedro del Pinatar, Spain

 Is Juan Mari worth the price?

 At €€ with a 2025 Michelin Bib Gourmand — held for at least two consecutive years — Juan Mari delivers well above what the price suggests.
-The Bib Gourmand exists specifically to flag places where quality and value align, and Juan Mari has earned it consistently.
-For the price, you are getting carefully executed regional cooking, generous portions, and a family-run kitchen that clearly cares about what it sends out.
+The Bib Gourmand exists specifically to flag places where quality and value align, Juan Mari has earned it consistently.
+For the price, you are getting carefully executed regional cooking, generous portions, a family-run kitchen that clearly cares about what it sends out.

 What should I wear to Juan Mari?